We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 knative-sandbox is not an incubation area for projects entering

-the core; in some cases, projects in the sandbox will remain there for the
+knative github org; in most cases, projects in the sandbox will remain

-case-by-case basis by joint decision of the Steering Committee and the Technical
+basis by joint decision of the Steering Committee and the Technical Oversight

 Mechanics of working-group owned repositories in